Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: Discussion

 While the conceptual subspace is sufficient and causally central to inference, ablation results also reveal redundancy and compensatory pathways.
 This raises the possibility that models implement partially overlapping routes to the same behavioral outcome, an important consideration for mechanistic claims and for connecting distributed computation to the symbolic or structured procedures it can approximate.
 Moreover, our results on smaller models suggest that clean reliance on an abstract conceptual subspace is emergent and scale-dependent.
 Future work could characterize when models learn to construct and use such an abstract subspace versus alternative pathways, and whether these routes differ in robustness, sample efficiency, or generalization profile.

-Finally, our results highlight that the mechanisms supporting inference---and the functional roles of model components---shift systematically as contextual evidence accumulates.
-Understanding how internal processing changes across contexts, and how post-training interventions alter models' dependence on contextual cues, is an important direction both for theory-building and for predicting how models will generalize across scenarios, with direct implications for AI safety and reliability.
+Our findings also highlight that the mechanisms supporting inference---and the functional roles of model components---shift systematically as contextual evidence accumulates~\citep{lampinen2026linear, lubana2026priors}.
+Understanding how internal processing changes across contexts, and how post-training interventions alter models' dependence on contextual cues, is therefore an important direction both for theory-building and for predicting how models will generalize across scenarios, with direct implications for AI safety and reliability.

+Finally, our work provides a generalizable framework for studying the internal computation of LLMs at the level of representations, complementing circuit-level analyses that focus on individual components such as heads or neurons.
+By combining subspace identification with causal intervention, this approach can be naturally extended to other tasks and models.
+The resulting functionally meaningful subspaces further open a promising interface for steering and monitoring.
+In particular, our cross-context subspace transfer experiment provides a proof of concept for interventions at the level of task-relevant representations.
+Exploring whether and how such subspaces can enable flexible, high-level steering of AI systems in more realistic applications and on more complex tasks is a compelling direction for future research~\citep{beaglehole2026toward}.